Osprey has updated its Porter product line with a new design, which I recently put to the test on my latest trip through Southeast Asia.

 It was still fine for me on a European backpacking trip, as I carried the bag only briefly when switching between transit modes.
 For this style of travel, it was fine.
 That said, the Porter 46 simply doesn’t hug my back quite as well as a Farpoint backpack as there’s no cushioned padding and the straps are not as wide.
 You notice the difference especially when the bag is very heavily loaded.

-Earlier this year I took my other Farpoint backpack on a 7 day hiking trip in the Himalayas.
+Earlier this year, I took my other Farpoint backpack on a 7-day hiking trip in the Himalayas.
 While the Farpoint bags are not necessarily designed with trekking in mind, their harness was still good enough for me to wear them for hours on end without a sore shoulder or back.
-With its lighter harness and straight back, the Porter 46 I would probably not push that far (but then again, that’s not what it’s designed for).
+With its lighter harness and straight back, I would probably not push the Porter 46 that far (but then again, that’s not what it’s designed for).

 Nevertheless, the harness of the Porter 46 is still superior to many other carry-on bags.
-The eBags Mother Lode for example doesn’t have a waist strap and doesn’t have adjustment straps on the shoulders at all.
+The eBags Mother Lode, for example, doesn’t have a waist strap and doesn’t have adjustment straps on the shoulders at all.
 So when compared to some of those “suitcase on your back” style airport bags, the Porter 46 is actually better.

 While the Porter 46 harness isn’t perfect, it isn’t the worst either, and if you are staying mainly in hotels or hostels (rather than camping or trekking) it won’t be too much of an issue.

 When I received my Porter 46 I was initially a bit surprised by the color.
 I chose the Castle Grey option, which in product photos looks like dark grey, but in reality it’s a light brown (or perhaps beige or khaki?).
-I like it now but it’s not what I expected initially.
+I like it now but it’s not what I expected at first.

 If you’re after a darker color, I would suggest simply getting the Black version, which in reality actually looks more like dark grey.
 Osprey uses slightly reflective fabrics which can look different depending on the light.
 Expect the bags to look brighter in person than they do in the product pictures.

-The Porter 46 is a clever backpack.
+The Osprey Porter 46 is a clever backpack.
 I have long been a fan of the Farpoint product line, but I must admit the Porter has made an equally great impression on me.
 I love the numerous places to store smaller items, as well as the snug and well-placed laptop compartment.
 The integrated travel organizer is fantastic.

 That said, if you’re just going to be wearing your bag on the way to your hostel/hotel or during transit, then the Porter 46 is a fantastic choice.